alex-waiganjo/alx_javascript/html_js_validation/README.md

-# Html and  Js Password Valid
+# Html and  Js Password Validation